Atlas rule: tracked for review does not mean recommended.Every candidate keeps missing proof visible.

 Sentiment boundary

-Status: Not CSR verified.
+Status: CSR Unverified.
 Result sheet: No CSR-reviewed result sheet.
 Risk label: Evidence gaps remain.
 No provider gets a trust claim until proof is reviewed.

 CryptoSignalsReview answer for Binance Premium Signals